-By a resolution adopted in May, 2013, the faculty made the percentage distribution of grades listed below mandatory for all first year courses (with the exception of Legal Writing) and Constitutional Law class sections The percentage distribution of grades for these and first year courses will be strictly enforced.
+The percentage distribution of grades listed below are mandatory for all first year courses and upper-division courses with a minimum J.D. enrollment of 21 students.
+The percentage distribution of grades for these and first year courses will be strictly enforced.

 J.D.
 Academic Honors

 Top 1 percent of the graduating class with the highest weighted cumulative GPA.